Insurance AI compliance in Colorado — what insurers must do now

-Colorado Senate Bill 21-169 prohibits insurance companies from using external consumer data and information sources (ECDIS), as well as algorithms and predictive models relying on ECDIS, in ways that result in unfair discrimination against policyholders based on protected characteristics including race, color, national or ethnic origin, religion, sex, sexual orientation, disability, gender identity, and gender expression.
+Signed in July 2021, Colorado SB21-169 prohibits insurers from using external consumer data and information sources (ECDIS), algorithms, or predictive models in ways that result in unfair discrimination against policyholders based on race, color, national or ethnic origin, religion, sex, sexual orientation, disability, gender identity, or gender expression.

 Key obligations under Regulation 10-1-1